WTy-2/spec/src/basic_concepts/records.md

 shuffle: [a](x: a, b: Type) <<= { a: permutation(b) } -> b;
 ```

-Where `permutation` is a type family that produces a type containing all record types that are permuations of the fields of the argument record.
+Where `permutation` is a type family that produces a type containing all record types that are permutations of the fields of the argument record.

 ## Partial Application ("`?`")